thirdweb-dev/engine/docs/addons/load-testing.md

 You can use this tool to load test both read and write endpoints.

-For example, here is a command using this tool to load test an erc20 read endpoint for 1 minute:
+For example, here is a command using this tool to load test a read endpoint for 1 minute:

 ```
 npx tsx ./test/load/index.ts \